Insurance requirements for door locks

-Making sure you have the right lock on the right door will both protect your home and make sure that you aren’t invalidating your home insurance policy.
-Find out more about the advantages of different types of lock.
+Fitting the right locks on your doors will protect your home while making sure you aren’t invalidating your home insurance policy.

-Making sure you have the right lock on the right door will both protect your home and make sure that you aren’t invalidating your home insurance policy.
-Find out more about the advantages of different types of lock.
+Fitting the right locks on your doors will protect your home while making sure you aren’t invalidating your home insurance policy.

 Five-lever mortice locks